Ko Kan Ko Sata

-Ko Kan Ko Sata is a musician from southern Mali.
+Kokanko Sata is a musician from southern Mali.
 She plays the kamale n'goni, a traditional eight-stringed lute, and is said to be the only woman who plays this instrument.

 Her self-named album features her singing and playing the kamele n'goni, accompanied by balafon and flute.
 It has been released on Honest Jon's, a record label run by Damon Albarn.

 Her work is also featured on Damon Albarn's 2002 album, Mali Music.